|Tuesday, March 27, 2018

 - Hosting training refresher sessions for Master trainers

 - Incorporating your suggestions into program updates and revisions

-- Tracking training that take place across Queens, Nassau, and Suffolk County to quantify our programmatic reach
+- Tracking trainings that take place across Queens, Nassau, and Suffolk County to quantify our programmatic reach

 - Continually measuring evaluation strategy across programs